whytekieran/Neo4J-Project/README.md

 									 files which are located inside the scripts folder.
 (The QueryData.cypher file contains queries used while i was attempting to come up with my three queries, the queries here are the ones that didnt make my top three and the three that did. </br>

-**3. Finishing Touches Branch** Lastly, this branch contains a few minor commits containing small final touches to finish the project (eg typo's) and also commits for the closing
+**3. Finished Branch** Lastly, this branch contains a few minor commits containing small final touches to finish the project (eg typo's) and also commits for the closing
 								statement section of the readMe file. </br>

 (Note: Firstly, the Query Data branch was merged back to the master on a regular basis to keep them both in sync.
 When the final commit was made to the Finishing Touches branch